clubedaentrega/test-spec/value-syntax.md

 		*	4
 Means `[[1, 2], [3, 4]]`

+## Functions
+Define functions like:

+	function a, b
+		return a + b

+The function body may span multiple lines.
+The argument list may be empty.

 ## Mixins
 Mixins are used to derive a similar object from a base one.
 Suppose `user = {name: 'John', pass: '123'}`.
 Then,